BulegaHassan/Speed_Calculator-app/README.md

 - Calculates speed in km/h given distance and time
 - The user is prompted to enter distance and time.
 - Has a clear button to reset and convert button to change to m/s
-- For invalid entries, the user is alerted
+- For invalid entries, the user is alerted and focus moves to text box with issues
 ### The app uses vanilla JS